ImIntheMiddle/VATL4Pose-WACV2024/README.md

 > **Warning**
 > Environment: Python 3.10.7, CUDA 11.3, PyTorch 1.12.1
 >
-> Later versions have not been tested.
+> Other versions have not been tested.
 - Create and activate a virtual environment for this repository.
 - Following the command below, please install the required packages:
     ```pip